There comes a time in every business when hiring a team is the next logical step.

 Organizational goals can be defined as “strategic objectives that a company's management establishes to outline expected outcomes and guide employees' efforts”.

-In other words, they are the main PURPOSE of all those tasks and processes your team will be working on!
+In other words, they are the main purpose of all those tasks and processes you and your team will be working on.

 Think of organizational goals as the broader, overarching goals for your business.
 For instance, the organizational goal of an SEO company might be “to help our clients improve their search rankings and earn more money through Search”.